andrew-ballard1/pwnd-frontend/README.md

 This project was used as an introduction to Material-UI and a more in depth dive into react hooks (specifically useContext).

-Rather than going ham on parts that are mostly configuration, I decided mentioning here what all I thought about doing might be alright instead.
+Rather than going ham on parts that are mostly configuration, I thought mentioning here what all I wanted to bulid might be alright instead.

 - Firebase lets you create anonymous user records (and handles token generation/validation for both client and server), so when a user hits the page and searches emails, I'd use their tokens to identify the search as theirs, then save that data to a db somewhere.
 If I ever needed reporting data or usage statistics, I could draw from those records.